2002 Hong Kong Sevens

-The 2002 Hong Kong Sevens was an international rugby sevens tournament that took place at the Hong Kong Stadium between 22–24 March 2002.
+The 2002 Hong Kong Sevens was an international rugby sevens tournament that took place at the Hong Kong Stadium between 22 and 24 March 2002.
 It was the 27th edition of the Hong Kong Sevens and was the seventh tournament of the 2001–02 World Sevens Series.
 Twenty-four teams competed in the tournament and were separated into six groups of four with the top eight teams qualifying through to the cup tournament.

 After winning their three group matches, England went on to win their first Hong Kong title defeating Fiji in the final by a score of 33–20.
 In the plate-final, South Africa defeated Scotland while Morocco took home the bowl defeating Chinese Taipei.

 Teams

 Compared to other tournament of the series, the Hong Kong Sevens had 24 teams compete for the title instead of the regular sixteen teams that usually competed in a World Series event.
 The official announcement of teams was revealed on the 22 January 2002.
 Almost a month later, Italy withdrew from the Hong Kong Sevens and was replaced by Thailand.